 So we start to practice.

-Fast track forward to 2015.
+Fast track forward….
 There has been an explosion of yoga over the last decade.
 There are so many yogis now and with the availability of technology and media we are no stranger to the “yoga selfie”, Every man and his dog (pose) wants to see how they are progressing by looking at themselves in poses to decide if that is a pose that is ascetically correct or pleasing.

 These yoga selfies from all over the world, taken by practitioners and lovers of yoga, get air time on social media every day.
 And if you strike an amazing pose then your friends believe in you and gain a new respect for why you get up at 5 AM to go to your yoga class.